Posts Tagged ‘Portland Hamburger’

 Lots of TVs and sports memorabilia for those of you interested in that sort of thing.
 Olympics were on….women’s wrestling. ….. rrrrrrrrrrr.

-My second visit, a quiet place to discuss business discreetly, and also hope to one of the most massive burgers in Portland.
+My second visit, a quiet place to discuss business or have a tryst discreetly (or have business about your tryst), and also home to one of the most massive burgers in the Portland area.
 The Lighthouse Burger features a ginormous patty (a full pound?) on an oversized roll, and is topped with bacon, ham, cheese, fried egg, lettuce, tomato, and mayo.

 In our hood, Three Square Grill has been dishing up their take on American favorites, sourcing locally whenever possible, for over ten years.
 While we’ve always intended to go there, we had never made it, until last nite, and we’ve been missing out.
 Mrs. Burgerdogboy had called from her daily errands and suggested a date night, and it was a superb idea.